takram-design-engineering/three-geospatial/packages/atmosphere/README.md

 This value adjusts the color buffer to reduce contrast.

-Deferred lighting treats the color buffer as albedo, but textures like those in Google Photorealistic 3D Tiles have baked lighting and shadows, resulting in higher contrast.
+Post-process lighting treats the color buffer as albedo, but textures like those in Google Photorealistic 3D Tiles have baked lighting and shadows, resulting in higher contrast.
 Adjusting this value helps make it less noticeable.

 #### sky